Psalms For Life

 Sin’s false freedom brings guilt, which we instinctively repress, only then for it to eat away at us.
 David doesn’t tell us which sins he’s talking about here, but the way he describes his hiding and then confessing them fits his Bathsheba-Uriah episode very well.
 He finally abandons the false freedom his sins brought him by acknowledging them freely to God and casting himself on God’s mercy.
 And when he does, God instantly restores him to true freedom by removing his guilt and covering his sins.

 True freedom comes with a readiness to listen, trust, and obey that complements God’s promise to guide and protect us in the path of submission.
 David urges us not to be asinine, obeying only when we’re forced to.
 Such rebellion leads to endless trouble, while freely embracing God and his way leads us to experience his unfailing love.
 In other psalms, David celebrates God’s having rescued him from external enemies.
-The forgiveness and freedom of obedience that love brings are cause for no less joyful celebration.
+The forgiveness and freedom that love brings are cause for no less joyful celebration.

 More than just correct behavior, Lord, you want my heart.
 How amazing that you’d risk losing me to false freedom and so freely forgive when I repent of my sin, all to make love possible for me.
 How can I withhold my love from a God who so willingly died to cover my sin?
 Amen.